Expanded rules and hobby ideas for the board game of dungeon fantasy football

 There are basically two sections to these expanded rules.
 The first section is about additions to the core rules - how to create a dungeon, what the players can do in it, and so on.
 These rules suggestions can be found in the Dungeonbowl Expanded Rules section of the website.
 The second section is a suggestion for an expanded system for creating teams of players for the dungeon.
 These suggestions can be found in the Dungeonbowl Teams, Races and Players section of the website.

-If you prefer to download and read the full expanded rules as a PDF, you can get the most recent PDF version here:
+If you prefer to download and print the expanded rules instead of browsing through them online, you can download a PDF version here:

 Dungeonbowl: Astrogranite Edition PDF (last updated: 21/jun/2015)